Overview -- the work, judging and prizes

 The Manchester Chorale will be marking its 40th anniversary in the 2019/20 season.

-With this in mind, we are inviting composers to submit a piece for chamber choir, to be performed during the season, with which we can celebrate the joy of singing and making music together.
+With this in mind, we are inviting composers to write a new piece that celebrates the joy of singing and making music together.
+We will be performing this during the season.

 Length – between 3 and 6 minutes.